Leonardo Povea

-Leonardo Nicolás Povea Pérez (born 26 January 1994) is a Chilean footballer that currently plays as a defensive midfielder for Deportes Valdivia in the Chilean Tercera B.
+Leonardo Nicolás Povea Pérez (born 26 January 1994) is a Chilean footballer that currently plays as a defensive midfielder for Lota Schwager.

 Career

 A product of Huachipato youth system, Povea has also played for Universidad de Concepción, Deportes Antofagasta, Deportes Iquique and Deportes Copiapó.

-In March 2025, Povea signed with Deportes Valdivia in the Chilean Tercera B.
+In March 2025, Povea signed with Deportes Valdivia in the Chilean Tercera B. The next year, he switched to Lota Schwager.